 “Do you enjoy running, Lidia?”

-“With that answer, it is obvious.
-Athletic pursuits clearly give you pleasure and happiness.”
+“It is obvious that athletic pursuits clearly give you pleasure and happiness.”
 The old man coughed.
 “However, when you get distracted or push yourself too hard, you might fall and get hurt, suffer from exhaustion and cause terrible pain by ignoring your limitations.
-To sum it up, even what gives you the most pleasure can also inflict the worst suffering.”
+Even what gives you the most pleasure can also inflict the worst suffering.”